RaaggeeS/Bank-Churn-Predictor/README.md

 The dataset consisted of features which intrpret whether a customer exited or continue with their account.

 ## 2. What do the column describe?
-CustomerID - ID of customer
+-CustomerID - ID of customer
-Surname - Surname of the customer
+-Surname - Surname of the customer
-CreditScore - Represents the credit score
+-CreditScore - Represents the credit score
-Geography - Country where the customer resides
-Gender - Male or Female
+-Geography - Country where the customer resides -Gender - Male or Female
-Age - Age of the customer
+-Age - Age of the customer
-Tenure - Customer's tenure with the bank
+-Tenure - Customer's tenure with the bank
-Balance - Customer's balance
+-Balance - Customer's balance
-NumOfProducts - Number of products opted by customer for the bank HasCrCard - Whether a customer has a credit card IsActiveMember - Whether a customer is active user of bank EstimatedSalary - Estimated Salary of the Customer Exited - Depicts if the person still with bank or not.
+-NumOfProducts - Number of products opted by customer for the bank -HasCrCard - Whether a customer has a credit card -IsActiveMember - Whether a customer is active user of bank -EstimatedSalary - Estimated Salary of the Customer -Exited - Depicts if the person still with bank or not.

 ## 3. What approach we followed here?
 a.
 Data Preprocessing: